vaidamatias/codesight/README.md

 # CodeSight

-CodeSight is a desktop application for visualizing codebase structure and file dependencies.
+**Visualize your codebase structure and dependencies at a glance.**

-It scans your project and generates an interactive graph showing how files connect to each other, making it easier to explore unfamiliar codebases, understand architecture, and navigate large projects.
+A fast and beautiful desktop application that scans your project and generates an interactive dependency graph.

-Built with Rust, Tauri, and React Flow for fast native performance and a clean modern UI.

 ---

-## Features
+## ✨ Features

 - Interactive dependency graph
-- Fast project scanning
+- Extremely fast scanning (built with Rust)
-- Modern desktop interface
+- Modern, clean desktop UI
 - Multi-language support
-- Graph exploration and navigation
-- Detection of isolated and unresolved files
+- Detection of isolated files and unresolved imports

----
+- Easy navigation (zoom, pan, focus mode)
+- Native performance with Tauri

-## Supported Languages
+## 🛠️ Supported Languages

 - JavaScript / TypeScript
 - Python